-Of special interest are a geological model of the Assynt Mountains of Scotland by Peach and Home, and a fine mounted hooded dinosaur,

-Lambeosaurus sp. from Steveville, Alberta, on permanent loan from the National Museum, Ottawa.
+Of special interest are a geological model of the Assynt Mountains of Scotland by Peach and Home, and a fine mounted hooded dinosaur, Lambeosaurus sp. from Steveville, Alberta, on permanent loan from the National Museum, Ottawa.

 The Zoological Museum, containing material representative of both the vertebrate and the invertebrate fields, is housed in the Biological Sciences Building.
-The collection of marine invertebrates of the north-eastern Pacific Ocean is one of the largest extant.
+The collection of marine invertebrates of the northeastern Pacific Ocean is one of the largest extant.
 The Kenneth Racey collection of birds and mammals was acquired in 1954.
-The collections of vertebrates exclusive of fish now number about 7,000 birds, 7,000 mammals, 949 amphibians and reptiles.
+The collections of vertebrates exclusive of fish now number about 8,200 birds, 7,000 mammals, 1,000 amphibians and reptiles.
 A collection of 12 beautifully mounted heads of B.C. game, donated by Messrs.
-G. L. and R. J. Pop, hangs on the walls of Room 100, Forestry and Geology Building, and a fine suite of African game horns, donated by Mr. W. F. Byers, hangs in Room 120 of the same building.
+G. L. and R. J. Pop, hangs on the walls of Room 100, Forestry and Geology Building, and a fine set of African game horns, donated by Mr. W. F. Byers, hangs in Room 120 of the same building.

 The ichthyological collection has been re-organized.
-Dr. H. R. Mac-Millan made possible the collecting of shore fishes from the Revillagigedo Islands, Mexico.
-Local collections, including some made at Saturna Island and donated by Garry McT.
-Cowan, have raised the numbers to about 3,600 specimens and 660 species.
-These are housed in the new quarters of the Institute of Fisheries.
+Dr. H. R. Mac-Millan made possible the collecting of shore fishes from the Revillagigedo Islands, the coast of Peru, the Galapagos and Cocos islands.
+The museum now contains 20,000 collections of about 1,500 species.
+These are housed in the new fire-proof fisheries museum, a gift to the University by Dr. H. R. MacMillan.